logo_outline-1

 In setting out its proposals, the BEIS aims to take a holistic approach to “drive meaningful and lasting change”.
 To this end, the proposals impact directors, auditors, shareholders as well as the audit regulator.
 Only the largest companies will need to comply, i.e. those listed on the FTSE.

-monitoring risk and internal controls.
-Under the new proposals, directors will need to
+The current UK Corporate Governance Code holds boards and directors responsible for monitoring risk and internal controls.
+Under the new proposals, directors will need to provide:

 1. Details of the effectiveness of their internal controls